hack-gibson/yes-chef/README.md

 1. Working system that processes the provided menu specification into a priced quote
 2. GitHub repository with a README explaining:
    - How to deploy the backend/API to a cloud environment (step-by-step)
-   - How to run the solution locally for development
    - Your orchestration architecture and why you designed it that way
-   - How state persistence and context compaction work
+   - How you designed for performance (eg state, persistence, summarization, etc)
    - What you would improve with more time

 ### Submission